T/4 Steve Lemke was born in 1912

 Dinalupihan so the southern forces could escape.

-the Japanese attacked at Remlus in force using
+Japanese attacked at Remlus in force using smoke

 which was an attempt by the Japanese to destroy the

 tank battalions.
-That night the tanks
+That night the tanks withdrew into

 the peninsula with the 192nd holding its position so

 withdraw over the bridge.
 The 192nd was the

 before the bridge had been destroyed by the